Accessing Council Information

 • Provides applicants with review rights around information access decisions.

-Release of information by Council under the GIPA Act will be determined by the public interest test.
-As provided by section 13 of the Act, there is an overriding public interest against disclosure of information if (and only if) there are public interest considerations against disclosure and, on balance, those considerations outweigh the public interest considerations in favour of disclosure.
+Council determines the release of information under the GIPA Act based on the public interest test.
+According to section 13 of the Act, information may be withheld only if there are public interest considerations against disclosure, and if, on balance, those considerations outweigh the public interest in disclosure.

-You can find out more about right to information, the public interest test and the ways to access government information under the GIPA Act on the NSW Office of the Information Commissioner (OIC) website.
-The OIC is an independent statutory authority responsible for overseeing the provisions of the GIPA Act.
-Please note the OIC does not and is unable to provide legal advice to stakeholders.
+To learn more about your right to information, the public interest test, and accessing government information under the GIPA Act, visit the NSW Office of the Information Commissioner (OIC) website Information and Privacy Commission New South Wales (nsw.gov.au).
+The OIC, an independent statutory authority, oversees the provisions of the GIPA Act.
+Please note that the OIC does not provide legal advice to stakeholders.

-If the information you want is not published on this website, contact us and we will tell you whether the requested information:
+If the desired information is not readily available on this website, please reach out to us directly.
+We will promptly assess your request and inform you if the information:

-• Can be disclosed to you through informal release; or
+• Can be provided to you through informal channels; or

 Forms